Long Island Home Inspection by Certified Inspectors, Mineola NY

 Our Company’s Real Estate Property Inspectors are Fully Licensed & Insured with the Highest Level of Training

 Our professionally trained and Licensed by New York State workers have all the proper engineering & building skills, tools plus expertise to identify problems during your service that a home buyer or seller who is untrained will not see, especially during a time when stress and emotions are running high with excitement and anticipation about the experience of buying a new place.
-Be your best housemaster – hire us!
+Be your best housemaster – hire us for long island home inspection!

 Common House Issues & Defects Often Discovered During Reviews